 The Sub-team met with the Analysis Group (represented by Greg Rafert and Stacey Chan) on 29 July 2016.
 Several Working Group members were also in attendance on that call.
 In advance of the meeting, the Sub-Team had developed a number of questions relating to data collection and sources.
 The Analysis Group representatives first provided a brief overview of their work and then responded to each question individually.
 The key points of the meeting were:

 The Analysis Group was primarily interested in whether registrars pinged the TMCH to see if potential registrations matched TMCH records.
-All the data they needed for purposes of the study was provided.
+This was presumed to correspond to attempted domain registrations, although the TMCH does not have data to confirm this (ie no data retained about what the proposed registered domain was).
+They were also interested in the number of domain registrations which subsequently went ahead.
+All the data they requested for purposes of the study was provided.

+Limitations on data available to them meant that it was not possible to confirm whether there was a deterrent effect on bad faith registrations or a chilling each on good faith ones.
+Registrars were not contacted.

 Discussions are ongoing with ICANN staff to ascertain what of this information can be shared with the Sub-team and the Working Group (due to factors such as non-disclosure agreements and other contractual limitations).